 3. Apply for Scholarships: The DACC Foundation makes applying for scholarships easy!
-With one application (available January 1st of your senior year and due back by Feb.
-15th) you can apply for over 70 different scholarships.
+With one online application (available after January 1st of every year and due around March 1st) you can apply for over 550 scholarships.
 The scholarships awarded will be applied toward the next Fall & Spring semesters.
 Scholarships are available to all DACC students.
 Find the application and tutorial at this link: https://www.dacc.edu/foundation/scholarship

 Check out the state-sponsored "scholarship finder tool" at http://www.isac-online.org.
 Answer the questionnaire and find out what scholarships you might be eligible for.
 You can also send the questionnaire in via mail for a $10.00 fee.

 4. Payment Plans: To help you meet your educational expenses, DACC is pleased to offer the NBS (formerly FACTS) Payment Plan as a convenient option.
 NBS is a tuition management plan that provides you with a low cost option for budgeting tuition and fees.
 It is not a loan program; therefore, you have no debt, there are no interest or finance charges assessed and there is no credit check.
 The only cost is a $30.00 per semester non-refundable enrollment fee.

 Go to the E-Cashier website to learn more about the payment plan or stop by the Admissions Office for an NBS brochure.